Fractal-Tess/blog/src/content/posts/monorepo-for-everything.md

 :::

 :::unicorn{align="right"}
 Use **CODEOWNERS** files.
-They let you set directory-level permissions—when someone opens a PR touching files in a protected directory, the system automatically requests reviews from the designated owners.
+They let you set directory-level permissions — when someone opens a PR touching files in a protected directory, the system automatically requests reviews from the designated owners.
 You get the clarity of polyrepo ownership with monorepo convenience.
 :::